Aaishpra/maple/README.md

 # maple
-Maple is a chat application used for communitcatng with your friends
+Maple is a web-chat application used for communitcatng with your friends Made using django.